Clos des Augustins Pic Saint-Loup L'Ainé rouge 2020

 4.7/5

-Superb Pic Saint-Loup, already ready to drink.
-The price is a little high, but the juice is admirable.
+A superb Pic Saint-Loup, ready to drink now.
+The price is a bit high, but the wine is outstanding.

 See all reviews from this customer